digitalgreentea/ethical-frenchie/content/blog/french-bulldog-home-made-treats.md

 2. Add all of the listed ingredients into a large bowl and mix thoroughly to create a thicker batter.
 If you have a thinner batter than you desire, add more flour into the mix until you achieve a thicker consistency.
 3. Add the mixture in to cupcake/muffin papers, or to a greased cupcake tin, filling them 3/4 of the way full.
 Bake for 15 minutes until brown.
 4. Cool, then remove.

+Hungry for more? <a href="https://ethicalfrenchie.com/home-cooked-food-for-your-french-bulldog>Here</a> are more Home Cooked recipes for your Frenchie.